neutrinojs/neutrino/docs/contributing/development.md

 ## Submitting a pull request

 Once you are satisified with your changes, you should commit them and submit a pull request.
-Use `git add` in order to add files that should be commited.
+Use `git add` in order to add files that should be committed.
 Give your changes a descriptive but not overly verbose message.

 ```bash
 ❯ git add .